ibrodsk76/e28/peer-review.md

 ### Are there any best practices discussed in course material that you feel were not addressed in the code?

+Apache is not configured in production to run all traffic through the main index.html file, so you get a 404 error when refreshing the page.
+It wasn't a requirement in project 3, but would be a convinient feature.
+Other than that everything seems to be addressed.

 ### Do you have any additional comments not covered in the above questions?

+Great application, simple and easy to navigate, nice looking.
+I wish there were more receipies to explore.
+Good job!